 - Preheat the oven to 350°F (177°C).

 - Make the mint chocolate ganache: Place chopped chocolate in a medium heatproof bowl.
 Heat the cream in a small saucepan over medium heat, stirring occasionally.
 As soon as it begins to simmer, immediately remove from heat and pour over the chocolate.
 Let sit for 2–3 minutes to soften the chocolate, then add in the peppermint extract.
 Stir gently until the ganache is smooth.
 Pour it into the baked Oreo crust and spread it across the bottom and slightly up the sides.
-If the crust has cooled, you can also gently tilt the pie to swirl the ganache around.
+If the crust has cooled, you can also gently tilt the pie dish to swirl the ganache around to coat the bottom and partially up the sides.
 Place the pie on a cooling rack in the refrigerator to cool.
 Black-bottom crust must be completely cool before filling.

 - Make the filling: Using a hand mixer or a stand mixer fitted with a whisk attachment, whip the cold heavy cream into stiff peaks on medium-high speed, about 4 minutes.
 Set aside.
 Using a hand mixer or a stand mixer fitted with a whisk or paddle attachment, beat the cream cheese on medium speed until perfectly smooth and creamy.
 Scrape down the sides and up the bottom of the bowl with a silicone spatula as needed.
 Add the confectioners’ sugar, crème de menthe syrup, and peppermint extract and beat on medium-high speed until combined.
 Make sure there are no large lumps of cream cheese.
 If there are lumps, keep beating until smooth.